-- What is the root cause of the problem?
+What is the root cause of the problem?

-- How can we address the root cause of the problem?
+How can we address the root cause of the problem?

-- Are changes being carried out consistently, by everyone, and in all areas?
+Are changes being carried out consistently, by everyone, and in all areas?

-- What impact do our continuous improvement efforts create?
+What impact do our continuous improvement efforts create?

-- How else can we keep improving?
+How else can we keep improving?

 – Sakichi Toyoda, Inventor of the world’s first non-stop shuttle change automatic loom

 As a short-term approach with visible benefits within weeks, a kaizen blitz enables project management teams to easily obtain a high level of commitment from the people involved and maintain the interest of top management.
-Conducting a 5-day kaizen blitz can set organizations in motion to intentionally build a culture of kaizen, but it should not replace implementing the kaizen cycle.
+Conducting a 5-day kaizen blitz can set organizations in motion to intentionally build a culture of continuous improvement or kaizen, but it should not replace implementing the kaizen cycle.

 – W. Edwards Deming, Author of Out of the Crisis (1986)